nigel-thornberry-lab/weight-loss-surgery-australia/LEAD-MAGNETS-PLAN.md

 [Email input field]
 [Download Complete Checklist →]
 ```
+I think we should just go for the consult lead right here.
+THey get the checklist and call to answer any questions and book them in with the most suitable surgeon for them

 **Follow-up sequence:**
 - **Immediate:** PDF download + "How to use this checklist" email